 Scale X: The X-direction scale of the graph within "Preview".
 By changing this parameter you can adjust the width of the graph that is designed which stands for the character present.
 The default value is 1.
-Increase it and the graph becomes more broad, decrease it and the graph becomes more narrow.
+Increase it and the graph becomes more broad, decrease it and the graph becomes more broad, decrease it and the graph becomes more broad.